Vaupés Department

-Vaupés ([bawˈpes]) is a department of Southeastern Colombia in the jungle covered Amazonic Region.
-It is located in the southeast part of the country, bordering Brazil to the east, the department of Amazonas to the south, Kacketah to the west, and Guabari, and Guainia to the north; covering a total area of 54,135 km2.
-Its capital is the town of Mitu.
+Vaupés ([bawˈpes]) is a department of southeastern Colombia in the jungle covered Amazonía Region.
+It is located in the southeast part of the country, bordering Brazil to the east, the department of Amazonas to the south, Caquetá to the west, and Guaviare, and Guainía to the north; covering a total area of 54,135 km2.
+Its capital is the town of Mitú.
+As of 2018, the population was 40,797, making it the least populous department in Colombia.

 History

 During the colonization by the Spanish and first days of the first republic, the territory of Vaupes was part of the Province of Popayán, during the Greater Colombia.
 After the independence from Spain between 1821 and 1830 became part of the first version of the Boyacá Department.
 Between 1831 and 1857 the territory became part of the National Territory of Caquetá to later be part of the Sovereign State of Cauca.
 In 1886 became part of the then recently created Cauca Department.

 With the expansion of the rubber industry and the industrial revolution, exploration for rubber reached the area bringing colonizers that altered and in some cases extinguished the majority of the indigenous population.

 The territory was first made into a territorial division in 1910 and functioned as Commissaries (Comisarias) with the town of Calamar as capital (located in present-day Guaviare) but later moved to the town of Mitú to make an "act of presence" near the border with Brazil.
 In 1963 Guainía segregated from the Vaupes and became a commissary.
 In 1977, Guaviare followed the same path.

 The department was created after the Colombian Constitution of 1991 which established it as a Department of Colombia on July 4, 1991.